Userlane is a user onboarding platform used by many companies, some of which are content with the product and the value it offers, some not.

 - No-code, difficult to adapt

-UserGuiding’s most essential plan, the Startup package costs $199/month while it’s advanced and bigger Growth plan is $399/month.
+UserGuiding’s most essential plan, the Basic package costs $199/month while it’s advanced and bigger Professional plan is $399/month.

 UserGuiding has great UX – very simple to use.
 In a few hours after signing up, you can start getting positive results!
 Also, the team is supportive.
 They do their best to support us on our busy days, even on weekends.